Couples Counseling

 Statistics vary, but most point to a much lower divorce rate for couples who sought premarital education than those who did not.
 Think of it as a small investment with a huge return for your marriage.

-Betrayal Recovery
+Betrayal Therapy

 Betrayal trauma occurs when there's a profound breach of trust with someone important to us.
 This might involve infidelity, financial secrets, dishonesty, or other trust violations.
 What sets betrayal trauma apart is that it arises when the betrayer is someone we depend on for love, security, or protection, such as a parent or romantic partner.
 Following this breach of trust, you might experience symptoms similar to post-traumatic stress disorder (PTSD), such as feeling disoriented, anxious, depressed, angry, or unworthy.
 Physical symptoms can include headaches, high blood pressure, insomnia, stomachaches, or other forms of pain, as your body enters a Fight, Flight, Freeze, or Fix mode, making emotional regulation difficult.
 Over time, you might also face long-term effects like a weakened immune system and elevated cortisol levels, a stress hormone.
 You could become hypervigilant, always on the lookout for potential threats in your environment or in your partner's actions.